-The Mangystau province is wellknown as one of the finest areas of Kazakhstan rich in oil, gas, construction materials, various ores and minerals.
-The people of the country call it as the land of tourism which has several recreation resources and rich cultural heritage.
+The Mangystau province is rich in oil, gas, construction materials, various ores, and minerals.
+People call it the land of tourism, which has several recreation resources and rich cultural heritage.

-The capital of Atyrau region, Atyrau city is a port on the Caspian Sea and the pier on the Ural River.
-The city on the right bank of the river is in Europe and the city on the left bank of the river is in Asia.
-Today, this beautiful town developed on seashore has become the centre of oil industry of Ural- Embensky region.
+The capital of the Atyrau region, Atyrau, is a port on the Caspian Sea and the pier on the Ural River.
+The city on the right bank of the Ural River is in Europe, and the city on the left bank of the river is in Asia.

-Some ancient burial sites that date back to 4th-5th centuries B.C. can be watched on the bank of the Dead Kultuk to the north of Kizan.
-Historical sites of ancient Kizil-Kala, the picturesque canyons Samal and Sazanbay, Hanga-Baba Tract attract large number tourists every year.
+Some ancient burial sites that date back to the 4th-5th centuries B.C. can be watched on the bank of the Dead Kultuk to the north of Kizan.
+Historical sites of ancient Kizil-Kala, the picturesque canyons Samal and Sazanbay, Hanga-Baba Tract, attract a large number of tourists every year.

-The capital of Kazakhstan, Astana is situated in northern region Kazakhstan which is less earthquake-prone than the former capital, Almaty city.
+The capital of Kazakhstan, Nur-Sultan, is situated in the northern region of Kazakhstan which is less earthquake-prone than the former capital, Almaty.

-Famous as the pearl of Kazakhstan, Burabay (Borovoe) National Nature Park is situated in the north of Akmola region.
-The park has 14 big lakes each of which has an area of more than 1 km and several small lakes.
-The largest lakes include olshoye Chebachye and Maloye Chebachye, Shchuchye and Borovoye.
-It is a home for 800 flora species and about 305 vertebrate animal species.
-The park offers picturesque beauty and a rare harmonic combination of mountains, forests, lakes, flora and fauna.
+Famous as the pearl of Kazakhstan, Burabay (Borovoe) National Nature Park is situated in the north of the Aqmola region.
+The park has several small lakes and 14 big lakes, each of which has an area of more than one sq.km.
+It is home to flora and vertebrate animal species.

 It is one of the largest lakes in Burabay (Borovoe) National Nature Park.
-The Borovoye Lake and the surrounding are popular for a variety of sanitariums, camping sites and resorts.
-The shores of this lake always gets crowded with tourists as it comprises lots of restaurants, beaches, stores and dance halls to entertain the visitors.
-The Borovoye Lake area is a perfect place for wild recreation and camping.
+The Borovoye Lake and the surrounding area are famous for various sanitariums, camping sites, and resorts.

 Located in northern Kazakhstan, the fantastic natural preserve Naurzum has a rich landscape of geographical contrasts - salt lakes ringed by forests.
-Also, the rare animals like white herons, jack-bustards, hisser swans and grave eagles are found in this preserve.
+Also, rare animals like white herons, jack-bustards, hisser swans, and grave eagles are found in this preserve.

-This superb nature reserve has an international importance.
-Kurgaldjino is home for 300 types of plant and most of the northerly settlement of pink flamingoes in the world can be found in this natural reserve.
+This superb nature reserve has international importance.
+Kurgaldjino is home to different types of plants, and most of the northerly settlements of pink flamingoes in the world can be found in this natural reserve.

-This part of the Kazakhstan is famous for its colorful landscape of snow-capped mountain peaks, plunging forested canyons and picturesque cedar forests.
-The 35km long and 19km wide lake of Marakol offers scenic beauty.
+This part of Kazakhstan is famous for its colourful landscape of snow-capped mountain peaks, plunging forested canyons and picturesque cedar forests.
+The 35km (22-miles) long and 19km (12-miles) wide lake of Marakol offers scenic beauty.

-Located in the easternmost part of country, along both sides of the Irtysh River and Lake Zaysan, East Kazakhstan Province offers plenty of tourism opportunities.
+Located in the easternmost part of the country, along both sides of the Irtysh River and Lake Zaysan, East Kazakhstan Province offers plenty of tourism opportunities.
 Oskemen (Ust-Kamenogorsk) is the capital and largest city in Province.
-The geographical position of this province is very interesting.
-It borders Russia in the north and northeast and China in the south and southeast.
-Also, its easternmost point is just 50km away from the westernmost tip of Mongolia.
-However they do not share a common border.

-The unique lake of Balkhash (half saline and half fresh water) is situated in the central Kazakhstan which is one the largest lakes in the world.
-The central Kazakhstan region hosts some archaeological and ethnographic sites that date back to Bronze Age, Early Iron Age and New Stone Age.
-The national park of Bayan-Aul is popular for rock drawings, stone sculptures, clean, sparkling lakes and pines clinging to the rocks.
+The unique and largest lake of Balkhash (half saline and half freshwater) is situated in central Kazakhstan.
+The central Kazakhstan region hosts archaeological and ethnographic sites that date back to the Bronze Age, Early Iron Age, and New Stone Age.
+The national park of Bayan-Aul is famous for rock drawings, stone sculptures, clean, sparkling lakes, and pines clinging to the rocks.

-This park is located in southeastern Pavlodar Province of Kazakhstan.
-Founded in 1985, it comprises an area of 50000 hectars.
-It is very popular as a vacation destination for residents of Pavlodar.
-Three freshwater lakes namely Toraygir, Sabyndykol, and Jasybay are situated in the park.
-The first one, Toraygir was named after a Kazakh poet, Sultanmahmut Toraygirov who spent his childhood there.
+This park is located in the south-eastern Pavlodar Province of Kazakhstan.
+It is a top-rated vacation destination for residents of Pavlodar.
+Three freshwater lakes, namely Toraygir, Sabyndykol, and Jasybay, are situated in the park.
+The first one, Toraygir, was named after a Kazakh poet, Sultanmahmut Toraygirov.